Category Archives: pr2_en

 <eID> <first_name> <last_name> <city>

-• You need to keep the data in the memory as a struct array
+• The data needs to be kept in the memory as a struct array

 • Program must work in a situation where the exact number of records is unknown and can change (e.g. somebody gets employed, fired or leaves)